cyberark/conjur/design/oss_suite_release.md

     links to artifacts for each component version included in the release
   - Note: when possible, links to artifacts should link directly to the canonical source, rather than linking to the component README (eg link directly to Dockerhub, etc)
+  - Bumping the version of Conjur pinned in the [Conjur helm chart](https://github.com/cyberark/conjur-oss-helm-chart)
+  - (optional) Build and publish the [Conjur OSS AMI](https://github.com/cyberark/conjur-aws)
 - A test suite that can be run manually or automatically to test the pinned versions included in the release
   - It will be designed so that new test cases can be added as needed going forward
   - The initial test case will test deploying Conjur OSS to GKE using the Helm Chart and enabling a sample app to connect to its database via Secretless using credentials pulled from Conjur
-- A test suite that can be run manually or automatically, and that runs daily against the latest versions of all OSS suite components (optional)
+- (optional) A test suite that can be run manually or automatically, and that runs daily against the latest versions of all OSS suite components
 - A CONTRIBUTING.md guide for contributors to OSS suite releases (including release managers, component contributors, and component maintainers) that includes:
   - Guidelines for building new releases, including any manual steps